Stockpiles of Roche Tamiflu drug are waste of money, review finds

 "We firmly stand by the quality and integrity of our data ... and subsequent real-world evidence demonstrating that Tamiflu is an effective medicine in the treatment and prevention of influenza," it said in a statement.

-Tamiflu sales hit almost $3 billion in 2009 - mostly due to its use in the H1N1 flu pandemic - but they have since declined.
+Tamiflu sales hit almost $3 billion (1.79 billion pounds) in 2009 - mostly due to its use in the H1N1 flu pandemic - but they have since declined.

 The drug, one of a class of medicines known as neuraminidase inhibitors, is approved by regulators worldwide and is stockpiled in preparation for a potential global flu outbreak.
 It is also on the World Health Organization's "essential medicines" list.